Black Mirror: Bandersnatch: Netflix and interactive fiction

-interactive content functionality from its television apps, Netflix announced it would be pulling the last two interactive works Bandersnatch and Unbreakable Kimmy Schmidt from the service in May 2025.
+interactive content functionality from its television apps, Netflix announced it would be pulling the last two interactive works, Bandersnatch and Kimmy vs the Reverend, from the service in May 2025, with neither being made available in a linear format since.

 Lawsuit

 Chooseco, the company founded by R. A. Montgomery to republish the Choose Your Own Adventure book series, filed a lawsuit against Netflix for trademark infringement by use of the phrase "choose your own adventure" in Bandersnatch, seeking upwards of in damages.
 Chooseco claimed it trademarked the phrase in association with movies, books, and other forms of media, and that Netflix started negotiations with Chooseco in 2016 to license the phrase for films and animated series, which did not pan out.
 Netflix sought to have the suit summarily dismissed on a number of grounds related to trademark law and fair use allowances, but this was denied by the presiding judge based on evidence brought by Chooseco, the full case scheduled to proceed by February 2020.
 Netflix continued to seek dismissal, arguing that the "choose your own adventure" term had fallen into a generic trademark, and that the branch of the story where it shows Stefan being controlled by a person watching Netflix makes the work different from past "Choose Your Own Adventure" books which put the reader into the role of the protagonist.
 In November 2020, Netflix and Chooseco reached a settlement, the terms of which were not disclosed.